Munster region - Cork City & County 45 min - Instant certificate

 We offer refresher courses specifically designed for certificate renewal, building on existing knowledge rather than starting from scratch.

-Different industries across Cork present different Asbestos Awareness challenges.
-Understanding the specific risks in your sector helps you apply training effectively:
+Different trades across Cork face different risks.
+Understanding where asbestos hides in your work helps you apply the training effectively:

 Legal requirements for Asbestos Awareness Training in Cork